ministryofjustice/laa-crime-application-store/README.md

 Once added, calls to the API will require a [bearer token requested from the same app/tenant id within the header](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-client-creds-grant-flow#use-a-token).

+Alternatively it is possible to run without authentication when developing locally.
+You will not need ENTRAID details but should set SAFE_HOSTS to include the client host in environment variables
 #### Running locally with Docker

 To run via a docker container: